TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/graduate.md

    [(215) 215-204-8516](tel:2152048516)</br>
    [morawski@temple.edu](mailto:morawski@temple.edu)</br>
 ---
+Continue your education with a graduate-level [women’s studies certificate](#graduate-certificate-program) at the College of Liberal Arts.
+Need more information before getting started?
+View the [requirements](#requirements) and [admissions info](#admissions) below.

 ## Graduate Certificate Program
 A Graduate Certificate in Women's Studies can be earned at Temple in conjunction with master's or doctoral work in a wide variety of subjects.
 The certificate can also be earned through a freestanding course of study not linked to a graduate degree.
 Graduate students whose work is focused on gender will be able to explore central concepts of feminist theory and analysis through Gender, Sexuality, and Women's Studies graduate courses.